Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation

-Low mass galaxies (populations A and B) show the strongest enhancement of their sSFR with connectivity.
-Indeed, the significance of this enhancement is always higher than $2.9 \sigma$, and reaches up to $6.7\sigma$ for galaxies in population B (i.e. with low masses and high local over-densities) sitting in cosmic filaments.
-This strong sSFR enhancement for low mass galaxies is in line with the so-called `cold' accretion mode introduced in \citep{Keres2005}.
-Namely, the haloes hosting these galaxies may not be massive enough to support shocks, enabling the cold gas flowing along the filamentary streams to reach down to the centre of the halo, thus feeding the central galaxy with material for star-formation.
-Consequently, the greatest the number of streams, the highest the sSFR enhancement.
+Figure \ref{Fig:sSFR_ALLCOSMIC} presents the variation in mean sSFR as a function of the galaxy connectivity for these four galaxy populations in all cosmic environments combined.
+For reference, the average sSFR of all the galaxies in a given population is marked by the dotted horizontal lines.
+For low-mass galaxies, the highest sSFR values are associated with the largest number of connections, yielding a clear positive correlation between star formation and connectivity (see populations A and B, shown in blue and green, respectively).
+The significance of this relation is estimated using Eq.~\ref{Eq:significance} and is found to be as high as $5.84 \sigma$ and $5.92 \sigma$ for populations in A and B, respectively.
+This strong sSFR enhancement driven by connectivity is in line with the so-called cold accretion mode introduced in \cite{Keres2005}.
+Namely, the haloes hosting low-mass galaxies may not be massive enough to support shocks, enabling the cold gas flowing along the filamentary streams to reach the centre of the halo, thus feeding the central galaxy with material for star formation.
+Consequently, the more streams, the higher the sSFR enhancement.

-On the other hand, high mass galaxies (populations C and D) show a much milder increase of sSFR with connectivity.
-In this case, the significance is roughly a factor of two lower than for low mass galaxies, and always lower than $1.5\sigma$.
-We even detect a $1.4 \sigma$ decrease of sSFR with connectivity for galaxies in population C embedded in filaments.
-These results indicate that star-formation in massive galaxies is less dependent on the number of connections of the galaxy to the matter reservoirs outside the halo.
-In line with the so-called `hot' accretion mode \citep{Keres2005}, this hints that in massive systems star-formation might have little to do with potential inflows of cold gas via the filamentary streams, and might rather be regulated by internal processes, such as the recycling of gas within the halo, or the cooling of gas that has been shock-heated by accretion into the halo.
-In this scenario, a more important parameter to understand star-formation in massive galaxies could be the cooling rate of gas, rather than the galaxy connectivity.
+On the other hand, for high-mass galaxies (populations C and D, shown in yellow and red, respectively), the relation between the sSFR and connectivity is rather flat.
+This indicates that star formation in massive galaxies is less dependent on the number of connections of the galaxy to the matter reservoirs outside the halo.
+In line with the so-called hot accretion mode \citep{Keres2005}, this indicates that in massive systems, star formation might have little to do with potential inflows of cold gas via the filamentary streams, and might instead be regulated by internal processes, such as the recycling of gas within the halo, or the cooling of gas that has been shock-heated by accretion into the halo.
+In this scenario, a more important parameter to understand star formation in massive galaxies could be the cooling rate of gas, rather than the galaxy connectivity.\\